-Workers are eligible for workers comp whether they are responsible for their injuries or not.
+Workers are eligible for workers’ compensation whether they are responsible for their injuries or not.
 In return, they are not able to sue their employers for any injury that may have been incurred.
 The only time a worker is not eligible for workers’ compensation is if they engaged in negligent behavior that contributed to their injuries.

 For a free legal consultation with a workers' compensation lawyer serving Norcross, call (404) 888-8888